radio042/pizza-party/exercise/README.md

 - interface-related code, for example to create messages in an _agreed upon message format_

-You can avoid implementing Camel-unrelated stuff by using the methods in [PizzaPartyHelper](src/main/java/util/PizzaPartyHelper.java) in various parts of the application
+You can avoid implementing Camel-unrelated stuff by using the methods in [PizzaPartyHelper](src/main/java/util/PizzaPartyHelper.java) in various parts of the application.